Last updated on 2026-03-12

 - Professional Practicum: Students gain practice-based experience under the supervision of experienced professionals.

-- Optional Co-operative Education: Paid work terms that provide progressively complex experiences in the field.
+- Co-operative Education: Optional paid work terms that provide progressively complex experiences in the field.

 Career Options

-- Case Manager: Coordinate care and services for clients, ensuring they receive the necessary support for their recovery.
+- Case Manager: Coordinate care and services for clients, ensuring they receive the necessary support for their mental health and addiction needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.